 Music Therapy Research Projects

 The Louis Armstrong Center for Music and Medicine is also engaging in a wide variety of music therapy research projects.
+Check our staff bibliography document to learn about completed and published research projects.
 As part of our mission, we conduct research in music and medicine to support evidence-based music therapy practices.
 Our current research projects include:

 Effect of Music Therapy on Infants with Neonatal Abstinence Syndrome: A Pilot Study